oinuar/doppler/core/README.md

 ## How to build?

-Create and configured a sandbox for core project.
+Create and configure a sandbox.

 ```
 cabal sandbox init